Entrepreneurship, Undergraduate Certificate

 The goal of this undergraduate certificate program is to prepare students to utilize multiple perspectives and resources to start a new enterprise, either apart from an existing entity, or within an existing organization.

-This certificate can a useful companion to a variety of majors and gives students the opportunity to explore this area without the commitments associated with a four-year degree.
+This certificate can be a useful companion to a variety of majors and gives students the opportunity to explore this area without the commitments associated with a four-year degree.

 To receive an undergraduate certificate (at least 15 units) at Northern Arizona University, you must complete a planned group of courses from one or more subject matter areas with a cumulative grade point average of at least 2.0.